earlman/me-dev/src/_includes/components/colophon.md

 ### Colophon

+This website was designed and built from scratch by Earl Justin Mangulabnan.
+[11ty](https://www.11ty.dev/) is its primary technology.
+It's hosted on [Netlify](https://www.netlify.com/) and you can see the code on [Github](https://github.com/earlman/me-dev).
+I'm not using any CDN.
+I'm adapting work from several creators

 This website is the professional portfolio of Earl Mangulabnan, hosted at dev.earlman.me.
 The source code is publicly available on GitHub.
 The site is built using a variety of technologies: